 Ir K. S. Yau is a mechanical engineer by profession.
 He is a Chief Building Services Engineer of the Development & Construction Division in Housing Department of HKSAR and a Member of the Hong Kong Institution of Engineers.
 Mr. Yau has been involved in the research, development, management and maintenance of public housing developments in Hong Kong.
 He was heavily involved in the introduction of various green initiatives in respect of building services installation in public housing including the adoption of RFID in building services maintenance and the adoption of LED lighting fittings with integrated motion sensor in existing buildings.
 He is now responsible for overseeing the progress of building services construction work in public housing development, providing advice on standard and specification of materials and steering on R&D in building services installation in public housing.

 Ir David Yau is a chartered civil engineer with extensive experience in construction and project management.
-He is the Director of Operations Department with Vanke Properties (Hong Kong) Company Limited.
+He is the General Manager (HK Projects) with Longfor Properties (Shenzhen, Huizhou & Hong Kong) Company Limited.
 David has been a member of BEAM Faculty since 2010.
-David is currently the Chairman of buildingSMART International (HK) Limited (Term 2015 - 2017).
-At BEAM Society Limited, David is a Director of BSL, a member of Professional Development Committee and a member of BEAM Expert Panel.
+David is currently the Chairman of buildingSMART International (HK) Limited (Term 2015 - 2019).
+At BEAM Society Limited (BSL), David is the IA Chair of the Assessment Sub-Committee and a member of BEAM Expert Panel.
+He was a Director of BSL from 2010 to 2016.
 He was Chair of BEC Waste Management Advisory Group (in 2013) and sat in several steering committees in studies conducted by the Construction Industry Council, HKSAR Government's Buildings Department and Electrical and Mechanical Services Department.
 Professionally, David is a Fellow of the Institution of Civil Engineers and Hong Kong Institute of Value Management (and is a past president of HKIVM), a Member of the Hong Kong Institution of Engineers, a Founding Member of Hong Kong Institute of Building Information Modelling and Founding Member of buildingSMART Hong Kong.
-Previously, David also lectured as an Adjunct Assistant Professor with the Department of Architecture, Chinese University of Hong Kong.
-Ir David Yau is a chartered civil engineer with extensive experience in construction and project management.
-He is the Director of Operations Department with Vanke Properties (Hong Kong) Company Limited.
-David has been a member of BEAM Faculty since 2010.
-David is currently the Chairman of buildingSMART International (HK) Limited (Term 2015 - 2017).
-At BEAM Society Limited, David is a Director of BSL, a member of Professional Development Committee and a member of BEAM Expert Panel.
-He was Chair of BEC Waste Management Advisory Group (in 2013) and sat in several steering committees in studies conducted by the Construction Industry Council, HKSAR Government's Buildings Department and Electrical and Mechanical Services Department.
-Professionally, David is a Fellow of the Institution of Civil Engineers and Hong Kong Institute of Value Management (and is a past president of HKIVM), a Member of the Hong Kong Institution of Engineers, a Founding Member of Hong Kong Institute of Building Information Modelling and Founding Member of buildingSMART Hong Kong.
+He is also currently Honorary Treasurer and a Founding Member of Institution of Public Private Partnerships.
 Previously, David also lectured as an Adjunct Assistant Professor with the Department of Architecture, Chinese University of Hong Kong.

 I am a Director of the firm.
 I have over 20 years of experience in building services works for various building types including government, residential, commercial, institutional and A&A projects.
 I have involved in the design, co-ordination, site supervision and contract administration of various scales projects in Hong Kong, Macau and Mainland China.
 For the past 20 years engineering experience, I have been developing my career and professional advancement in the field of building services engineering including also Energy Conservation, Water Conservation and Indoor Environmental Quality.
 Apart from BEAM Pro, I am a LEED AP (Building Design and Construction), China Green Building Label Manager, Registered Energy Assessor and HKGBC Benchmarking and Energy Saving Tool – Office Buildings Authorized Assessor which showing my capabilities on sustainable and green building design, energy efficiency, renewable energy, water conservation, environmental friendly system, etc.